HelpAPaw/Flutter/README.md

 # Help A Paw

 Help a Paw is a free mobile application that let's you send emergency signals about animals in need.
 As a result volunteers nearby (app users just like you!) will receive a notification and could provide help.

-## Getting Started

-A few resources to get you started if this is your first Flutter project:

-- [Lab: Write your first Flutter app][Code Lab]
-- [Cookbook: Useful Flutter samples][Cookbook]

-For help getting started with Flutter development, view the [online documentation][Flutter], which offers tutorials, samples, guidance on mobile development, and a full API reference.